Irish Wolfhound

 Unique facts and fascinating details

-• They are the tallest dog breed recognized by the FCI.
+- The Irish Wolfhound is the tallest of all dog breeds recognized by the FCI.

-• Historically, they were used in battle to pull men off horses and chariots.
+- They were once used in battle to pull men off horses and chariots.

 Frequently Asked Questions